tleyden/tleyden.github.io/source/_posts/2013-11-12-docker-on-osx.markdown

 docker run -t -i ubuntu bash
 ```

-After running this, you should be ssh'd inside of an Ubuntu shell, running under docker (running inside of VirtualBox)
+After running this, you should be ssh'd inside of an Ubuntu shell, running under docker (running inside of VirtualBox .. etc, all the way up the onion)